 Step 1: Email Brenna to indicate you're interested.

-Step 2: Pick out a survey square from the map we send you.
+Step 2: Pick out an unclaimed survey square from the map.
+See below for more instructions.

 Step 3: Select 12 locations with good bluebird habitat within that square.

 Step 4: Do a 5-minute point count at each spot, and complete all 12 point counts within one day during the survey period (Jan.
 15-Feb.
-15 or June 1-15).
+15 or May 15-June 15).

 Step 5: Email in your eBird checklists.